 - What’s the temperature, trends, and signs of growth in your market?

-- Who is your target audience (developed client avatars)?
+- Who is your target market (developed client avatars)?

 - What data do you have on them?